-Osteoarthritis (OA) is a common disorder that affects the joints and is caused by a loss of cartilage.
+Osteoarthritis (OA) is a common disorder caused by a loss of cartilage that affects the joints.
 Cartilage is the covering over the ends of bones that serve to provide a smooth gliding surface.
 When this cartilage surface is lost or destroyed, the underlying bone becomes exposed.
 As the disease progresses, more cartilage is lost and eventually bone rubs against bone within the joint.
 The disease is generally progressive and often results in pain, deformity, and stiffness.
 These problems can have a major impact on your quality of life and activity level.
 Osteoarthritis affects over 27 million individuals in the United States alone.

 What is the cause of osteoarthritis?

 - The global rise in obesity correlates with a significant rise in the frequency of arthritis, particularly in the knee joint.

 - Genetics clearly plays a role and has been correlated with osteoarthritis especially in the joints of the hand and wrist.

 - Trauma and injury can result in damage to the cartilage, and poor alignment of the bones can contribute to the development of osteoarthritis.

 - Instability of the joints related to poor ligaments or weakness can also lead to cartilage loss and ultimately osteoarthritis.

 - Age has been associated with osteoarthritis.
 Although the frequency of OA increases with age, it does not occur in all individuals and should not be considered inevitable.

 How do I know if I have osteoarthritis?